Home › Japanese › Glossary › planter

 Pronunciation

-プランター is written in katakana.
+プランター is written using katakana.
 Romanised as puranta-, it sounds roughly like "poo-rah-n-tah" to an English ear.

 Related words